 The 2007 Countywide Plan assigned development potential of 221 residential units clustered on 5% of the total acreage, including up to 121 market rate units and 100 affordable units.
 The Countywide Plan land use is Planned District, Agricultural and Environmental Resource areas.
-An Affordable Housing Combining District was applied to allow the 100 affordable units to develop at 30 dwelling units an acre.
+An Affordable Housing Combining District was applied to allow the 100 affordable units to develop at 30 dwelling units an acre (as allowed by Assembly Bill 1537, this will be proposed for rezoning to 20 dwelling units per acre in 2015).
 The Countywide Plan requires a master plan for this site (Policies SV-2.2 and 2.5), which will require analysis and public vetting.
 The County's standard submittal requirements for master plans include an affordable housing plan, which must indicate the construction schedule and phasing of any required affordable units.
 All affordable housing units and other phases of a development shall be constructed prior to, or concurrently with, the construction of the primary project, unless the review authority approves a different schedule.
 A subdivision map and precise development plan would be required.